 - Phone:(02) 4921 7038

-Joanna is a lecturer in the discipline of Occupational Health and Safety at the University.
+Joanna is a Course Coordinator in the discipline of Occupational Health and Safety at the University.
 Joanna has expertise in the areas of workplace injury management and occupational health.
 Joanna completed her PhD in 2017 entitled ‘A review of the role and current training practices of Australian workplace Return to Work Coordinators (RTWC), where she has investigated the training, knowledge and skills of RTWCs in the Australian workplace injury management sector.
 Her other interests are in education and training of OHS and other health professionals, ergonomics and occupational health.
 Joanna has co-supervised an occupational therapy honours student who was exploring the development of a home-based self-management programme to increase arm use in stroke patients and is currently co-supervising a PhD student who is investigating the initiation mechanism of genotoxicity induced by titanium dioxide nanoparticles through viability analysis in the exposed cell economy.
 Joanna has 8 peer reviewed publications and 1 book chapter.

 Joanna has research expertise in the areas of workplace injury management and specifically workplace rehabilitation.

 Joanna works as a lecturer in the School of Health Sciences and is a coordinator in the post graduate Work, Health and Safety program and the undergraduate program in Singapore.
 Key teaching areas include, workplace injury management and rehabilitation, ergonomics and management.